niksilver/board-game-framework/examples/simple-data-demo/README.md

 * *src/Main.elm*.
 The main Elm app.
 * *data-demo-elm.html*.
 The shell page that the Elm app drops into.
 It sets up the JavaScript side of the ports integration.
+  Load this in a browswer to see the Elm version.
 * *lib/board-game-framework.js*.
 A copy of the JavaScript framework library used by the shell page.